-Both men were in top shape, but Ray came in light at 144, giving up some 16 pounds to LaMotta.
-Whether that weight advantage ultimately decided the outcome is anyone’s guess, but the bottom line is that, unlike their first meeting, Jake dominated Ray during the latter rounds of the return.
+Both men were in top shape, but Ray came in light at 144, giving up some sixteen pounds to LaMotta.
+Whether that weight advantage ultimately decided the outcome is anyone’s guess, but the bottom line is that, unlike their first meeting, Jake came on strong and dominated Ray during the latter rounds of the return.

 Starting in the eighth, it was all LaMotta and at the end of the round a right to the body followed by a vicious left hook to the head sent Sugar Ray through the ropes.
 He never did beat the count; the bell rang to save Robinson from what looked to some like an almost certain knockout loss.
 Sugar Ray then survived the last two rounds, but Jake remained in charge, battering his man and sealing a truly historic victory.